A Framework of State-dependent Utility Optimization with General Benchmarks: Introduction

 where $X: \Omega \to \R$ is a random variable representing the wealth and $u: \D \rightarrow \R$ is a differentiable and strictly concave utility function on the wealth level ($\D \subset \R$ is the domain of $u$).
-The random variable $\xi: \Omega \to (0, +\infty)$ is the so-called pricing kernel.
+The random variable $\xi: \Omega \to (0, +\infty)$ is a so-called pricing kernel.
 The number $x_0 \in \R$ represents the budget constraint upper bound.
 It is clear that the objective $\E[u(X)]$ is invariant under the same distribution of $X$.
+5pt This model has been challenged in many aspects: the non-concavity of utility functions and the application of stochastic benchmarks.
+Practically, the portfolio manager's objective function $u$ is no longer concave because of convex incentives in hedge funds; see \citet{C2000} and \citet{BS2014}.
+Since the seminal work of cumulative prospect theory (CPT) in \citet{TK1992}, the non-concave S-shaped utility (with a reference point $B \in \R$) has been widely adopted in the above model.
+Specifically, in an S-shaped utility, an individual displays different risk attitudes on the region smaller or larger than $B$; see \citet{BKP2004}, \citet{KZ2007} and \citet{HK2018}.